The Rapture

 December 17, 2023

-A common teaching in the church today is the idea of a pre-tribulation rapture that will save God’s people from the Great Tribulation.
+A common notion in the church today is a pre-tribulation rapture that will save God’s people from the Great Tribulation.
 There will be a rapture, but will it happen in the manner most people believe?
-This writing will take the time to describe the greatest event for God’s people during the second coming of Christ.

 Origins